77Vincent/wen/content.zh/posts/about.md

 ![WEN](/images/wen.jpg "image of WEN")

-- Born in 1990, Guilin
+- Born in 1990, China
-- Lived in Shanghai, now in Tokyo
+- Now living in Tokyo
-- Majored in architect, then become a software engineer and architect through self-study
+- Majored in architect, then became a software engineer
 - AWS certified solutions architect
 - A coffee, badminton, and travel lover